terikon/webSqlTracer/README.md

 'INSERT INTO foo (id, text) VALUES (?, ?)', args=[12, "user just typed this"]
 ```

-webSqlTracer can trace database access to [Web SQL](http://html5doctor.com/introducing-web-sql-databases/) databases, as well as access to [Phonegap SQLite plugin](https://github.com/brodysoft/Cordova-SQLitePlugin).
+webSqlTracer can trace database access to [Web SQL](http://html5doctor.com/introducing-web-sql-databases/), as well as access to [Phonegap SQLite plugin](https://github.com/brodysoft/Cordova-SQLitePlugin).

-We found it very useful to work with [JayData](http://jaydata.org/) data access library as well.
+We found it very useful to work with [JayData data access library](http://jaydata.org/) as well.

 #Table of contents